Palamon and Arcite: Plot

-Two knights Palamon and Arcite are imprisoned by Theseus when he found them after a battle.
+Two knights named Palamon and Arcite are imprisoned by Theseus when he found them after a battle.
 They are held in a dungeon from which they can see into a courtyard.
 One day, Palamon, while looking through the bars of his cell, sees Emily.
 Falling in love instantly, Palamon cries out, causing Arcite to ask what's wrong.
 Palamon declares his newfound love for Emily, and as Arcite listens, he sees Emily.
 Turning to Palamon, Arcite claims that because he first recognized her as mortal and not a goddess, Arcite has the right to woo Emily.

 Later, one of Arcite's friends begs Theseus to free his prisoner; Theseus agrees, but banishes Arcite.
 The love-struck knight returns, disguised as one of Theseus's servants.
 The story unfolds as each knight endures different challenges to prove his love for Emily.

-Meanwhile Palamon escapes the tower and pretends to be one of Emily's servants.
+Meanwhile, Palamon escapes the tower and pretends to be one of Emily's servants.
 Arcite finds Palamon one day and they organise a fight in order to see who will win Emily.

-At the fight, Arcite wins, but his horse gets shot by an arrow and so his horse topples over and crushes him.
+At the fight, Arcite wins, but then god Pluto causes an earthquake and so his horse topples over and crushes him.
 On his deathbed, Arcite apologizes, as they had once been as close as brothers and now they were rivals in love.
 Arcite tells Palamon to marry Emily, and then he dies.
 After a while, Palamon marries Emily.